-We often receive questions when an affiliate undergoes a major website upgrade, changes content management systems, or both.
-We created this checklist to share with you five steps to take to ensure your redesign is successful.
-Note: if you are transitioning your website to HTTPS, we have an additional Preparing Your Site for HTTPS checklist.
+We often receive questions when an agency conducts a major website upgrade, changes content management systems, or both.
+We created this checklist that will help ensure your redesign is successful.

 - Keep the file name and directory structure the same, if possible.
 If it isn’t possible, use 301 redirects to send visitors to the appropriate new pages.
 For more on 301 redirects, read tips from Bing (External link) and Google (External link).
 Notify other websites that link to you of the changes.